A new platform for documentation and tutorials is launching soon.

-Consul Connect provides service-to-service connection authorization and encryption using mutual Transport Layer Security (TLS).
+Consul Service Mesh provides service-to-service connection authorization and encryption using mutual Transport Layer Security (TLS).
 Consul Connect is used interchangeably with the name Consul Service Mesh and is what this document will use to refer to for Service Mesh functionality within Consul.
 Applications can use sidecar proxies in a service mesh configuration to establish TLS connections for inbound and outbound connections without being aware of Connect at all.
 Applications may also natively integrate with Connect for optimal performance and security.
 Connect can help you secure your services and provide data about service-to-service communications.

 Connect enables secure deployment best-practices with automatic service-to-service encryption, and identity-based authorization.
 Connect uses the registered service identity (rather than IP addresses) to enforce access control with intentions.
 This makes it easier to reason about access control and enables services to be rescheduled by orchestrators including Kubernetes and Nomad.
 Intention enforcement is network agnostic, so Connect works with physical networks, cloud networks, software-defined networks, cross-cloud, and more.

 One of the key benefits of Consul Connect is the uniform and consistent view it can provide of all the services on your network, irrespective of their different programming languages and frameworks.
 When you configure Consul Connect to use sidecar proxies, those proxies "see" all service-to-service traffic and can collect data about it.
 Consul Connect can configure Envoy proxies to collect layer 7 metrics and export them to tools like Prometheus.
 Correctly instrumented applications can also send open tracing data through Envoy.

 »Getting Started With Consul Service Mesh

 There are several ways to try Connect in different environments.

 The Secure Service-to-Service Communication tutorial is a simple walk through of connecting two services on your local machine using Consul Connect's built-in proxy and configuring your first intention.
 The guide also includes an introduction to using Envoy as the Connect sidecar proxy.

 The Kubernetes tutorial walks you through configuring Consul Connect in Kubernetes using the Helm chart, and using intentions.
 You can run the guide on Minikube or an existing Kubernetes cluster.